 Freestyle Tests: In case of equality of percentage, the higher artistic marks shall decide.
+If still tied the higher marks for harmony shall decide.
 If still tied the higher marks for choreography shall decide.

 Article 8454 Prizes and Prize Money